samirkumardas/jmuxer/README.md

            debug: false
        });

-      /* Now feed media data using feed method. audio and video is buffer data and duration is in miliseconds */ jmuxer.feed({
+      /* Now feed media data using feed method. audio and video is buffer data and duration is in milliseconds */ jmuxer.feed({
          audio: audio,
          video: video,